jenpetsmit/tk_wiki/wiki.md

 - Yes – choose .sra (also called SRA Normalized) format
 - Not Sure – see [SRA Data Formats](https://www.ncbi.nlm.nih.gov/sra/docs/sra-data-formats/)

-**4. Does Toolkit provide a conversion tool for the format you need?**
+**4. Does Toolkit provide a dumper tool for the format you need?**
-Toolkit includes tools called dumpers to convert the .sra or .sralite formats to the following formats:
+Toolkit includes tools called dumpers that convert the .sra or .sralite formats to the following formats:
-- FASTQ
+- FASTERQ
 - BAM/SAM
 - SFF
 - ABI Native – has color space data only